MiguelEA/nudec_BSM/README.md

-# NUDEC_BSM: Neutrino Decoupling Beyond the Standard Model
+# NUDEC: Neutrino Decoupling in and beyond the Standard Model

 This code "NUDEC_BSM", has been developed by Miguel Escudero Abenza in order to solve for early Universe thermodynamics and neutrino decoupling following the simplified approach of ArXiv:1812.05605 [JCAP 1902 (2019) 007] and ArXiv:2001.04466 [JCAP 05 (2020) 048].
 If you use this code, please, cite these references.